FeiyouG/commander.nvim/README.md

   -- Change the separator used to separate each component separator = " ",

-  -- When set to false,
+  -- When set to true,
-  -- The description compoenent will be empty if it is not specified auto_replace_desc_with_cmd = true,
+  -- The desc component will be populated with cmd if desc is empty or missing. auto_replace_desc_with_cmd = true,

-  -- Default title to Telescope prompt prompt_title = "Command Center",
+  -- Default title of the prompt prompt_title = "Commander",

   integration = {
     telescope = {
-      -- Set to true to use telescope instead of vim.ui.select enable = false,
+      -- Set to true to use telescope instead of vim.ui.select for the UI enable = false,
       -- Can be any builtin or custom telescope theme theme = theme,
     },
     lazy = {
-      -- Set to true to automatically add all keymaps set by lazy enable = false,
+      -- Set to true to automatically add all keymaps set through lazy.nvim enable = false,
     }
   }
 }
 ```

-#### Example configuration
+### Example configuration

 Below is my personal configuration for `comamnder`.
 You can use it as a reference.